janis-norden/LiMS_subspace_learning/README.md

 # General Description
-This code library contains the experimental code which was used to produce the results presented in the manuscript "Discriminative subspace learning for model- and data-driven discovery" by J. Norden et al.
+This code library contains the experimental code which was used to produce the results presented in the manuscript "Discriminative subspace learning for model- and data-driven discovery".

 ---